cjdb/cjdb-ranges/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve the library
 title: "[BUG]"
 labels: bug
 assignees: cjdb